kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 This can sometimes lead to complications due to script complexity, longer bootstrapping times, and potential inconsistencies across cluster instances.

-Some applications may have requirements that necessitate a different approach, such as:
+Some applications may need a different approach, such as:

 - **Custom Python version:** By default, the latest EMR releases (6.10.0, 6.11.0) run Python 3.7, but an application may require Python 3.9 or later.
 - **Python dependencies:** Some applications use a range of third-party dependencies that need to be installed on both the driver and worker nodes.